vm-001/lua-radix-router/README.md

 assert(params.format == "pdf")
 ```

-For more usage samples, please refer to the `/samples` directory.
+For more usage samples, please refer to the [/samples](/samples) directory.
+For more use cases, please check out https://github.com/vm-001/lua-radix-router-use-cases.

 ## 📄 Methods